szymondlugolecki/aldoapp-svelte/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-# TODO

-[✅] Add toasts (also fix toasts stopped showing when logging in)

-[✅] Add animations for smoother and nicer user experience (SvelteKit has many built-in)

-[✅] Make the filters work on Użytkownicy, Produkty & Zamówienia pages

-[✅] Make the user panel more readable (wider)

-[] Add backend check to make sure product quantity is not above 127

-[ ] Add a secure and httpOnly (with restriced path: '/zaloguj/weryfikacja') cookie that would prevent logging in with someone else's verification code. > User wants to login > Enters their email > It's written into the cookie & verification email is sent > Under the verification API route it is checked whether the account email is the same as in the cookie

-[✅] Add store page with all the products

-[✅] Implement cart & checkout with svelte store

-[✅] Add products page in admin panel

-[✅] Implement auth system

-[✅] Add promo codes

-[ ] Implement user profile

-[ ] Implement user orders history

-[ ] Make a cool home page (with carousels mb)

-[ ] Add PWA

-[✅] Add push notifications

-[✅] Add light/dark mode switch

-[ ] Write & run tests

-- - - [ ] Test the permissions on forms

-[ ] Handle permissions (admin panel access, etc)

-[ ] Add support for offline mode

-[ ] Add custom error pages

-[ ] A11y, SEO

-[ ] Add possibility to send a request to a service

-[ ] Page transition with new Chrome API (for the shop page)

-[ ] Deploy on Vercel

-Under consideration:

-[ ] Add chatbot for easy user interactions (bot asks what the user wants => user can choose: buy sth, get a phone number for a service of choice, live chat with the staff)

-[✅] Add user settings (possibility to add permanent address for future deliveries?, ?, ?)

-[ ] Train chatgpt for indefinite interactions with users